dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp1201.md

 NSUBSTITUTE and variants can be relied on to walk down the list structure of the list argument and to SETF the CARs of any cons cells holding the old value to the new value and to otherwise leave the list intact.
 It then returns the original list, which now has the same value as would've been computed by SUBSTITUTE.
 6

 The key thing to remember about NCONC and NSUBSTITUTE is that they're the exceptions to the rule that you can't rely on the side effects of recycling functions.
-It's perfectly acceptable--and arguably good style--to ignore the reliability of their side effects and use them, like any other recycling function, only for the value they return.
+It's perfectly acceptable -- and arguably good style -- to ignore the reliability of their side effects and use them, like any other recycling function, only for the value they return.

 Combining Recycling with Shared Structure